mhuebert/re-view/docs/docs/re-view/getting-started.md

 ### State Atom

-For handling local state, the `:view/state` key on a component will return a Clojure [Atom](../explainers/atoms), unique to the component.
+For local state, the `:view/state` key on a component returns a Clojure [Atom](../explainers/atoms) unique to the component.
 When the value of this atom changes, the component will update (re-render).
 The initial value of the state atom is determined by the `:initial-state` key in the methods map, or `nil` if not present.
 During each component update, the previous state value is accessible via the `:view/prev-state` key.

-____
 If you're not sure what a Clojure atom is, check out the [atoms explainer](../explainers/atoms).
-____

 ### Global state